Recognisability for generalised hierarchical pattern spaces of finite local complexity: Introduction

-By \emph{discretely} periodic above, we mean that \(\cK_{\cP}\) is disconnected (see Definition \ref{def:discrete component}).
-This is not the same, here, as \(\cP\) being periodic.
+The above discussion on discrete periodicity shows one aspect of how our results extend some previous ones for tilings to general patterns: we generally do not even assume return discreteness, so the groups of periods \(\cK_{\cP}\) need not be discrete (although, for a compact Hausdorff pattern space, we show that return discreteness holds precisely when all groups of periods are discrete, see Proposition \ref{prop:return discrete from discrete periods}).
 Consider, for instance, the `empty' pattern \(\cP\), which looks the same at all points of \(E\) (see Example \ref{exp:trivial patterns}).
-This is as periodic as could be: \(\cK_{\cP} = E\), thus \([LE : E] = 1\), so when \(\cP \in \Omega\) it has unique pre-image (under all powers of \(\sub\)).
-This example is not so far-fetched: it is in the hull of any uniformly discrete but non-relatively dense point set.
+This is as periodic as could be: \(\cK_{\cP} = E\), thus \([E : LE] = 1\), so when \(\cP \in \Omega\) it has unique pre-image (under all powers of \(\sub\)).
+This example is not so artificial, it is in any pattern space containing a uniformly discrete but non-relatively dense point set.

-This indicates a further sense in which our results go beyond tilings, to patterns that even may lack `return discreteness' (see Definition \ref{def:return discrete}).
-But in the more familiar setting of tilings and Delone sets, return discreteness holds, in which case each \(\cK_{\cP}\) is discrete and thus, given \(L\) is expansive, \([L\cK_{\cP} : \cK_{\cP}] = 1\) is equivalent to triviality of \(\cK_{\cP}\) i.e., \(\cP\) is non-periodic.
-So Theorem \ref{thm:fibre size} shows that non-periodicity corresponds precisely to having a unique pre-image under substitution in this case, at least for a suitable power.
-To summarise this situation in the return discrete case, and to specialise to a dichotomy result --- injectivity versus aperiodicity --- for \emph{individual} (and not necessarily repetitive) patterns, we have the following result.
-For referencing purposes, it also includes the definition of a pattern being \(L\)-sub, in terms of the local indistinguishability \(\cP \LI \cQ\) and locally derivability \(\cP \LD \cQ\) relation of patterns, explained further below.